youlez/INSOR/wp-content/plugins/ajax-search-lite/readme.txt

 == Screenshots ==

-1. Ajax Search Lite in action - 2 themes
+1. Ajax Search Lite in action – 2 themes
-2. Administrator area - nice and smooth
+2. Administrator area – nice and smooth

 == Changelog ==
+= 4.12.4 =
+* Removed some unused code
+* Greatly improved security for the back-end UI against potential XSS attacks

 = 4.12.3 =
 * Added the missing Menu ordering ASC/DESC for the secondary ordering as well
 * Corrected the previous fix for the low rist XSS issue

 = 4.12.2 =
-* Fixed a possible XSS security issue - reported by Dmitrii Ignatyev from cleantalk
+* Fixed a possible XSS security issue – reported by Dmitrii Ignatyev from cleantalk

 = 4.12.1 =
 * Fixed a dependency issue with the old widgets screen and the search bocks